-Extensile lateral L-shaped incision is most popular as it provides access to calcaneocuboid and subtalar joints but has a high rate of wound complications.
+An extensile lateral L-shaped incision is most popular as it provides access to calcaneocuboid and subtalar joints but has a high rate of wound complications.

 Postoperatively, the foot is elevated for up to 72 hours to reduce postoperative swelling.

-Range of motion exercises are begun usually 10-12 days after surgery.
+The range of motion exercises are begun usually 10-12 days after surgery.
 At this time A well-fitting orthosis is provided for comfort and to prevent gastrocnemius-soleus contracture.
 Sutures are removed at 2-3 weeks.

-Weight bearing is delayed up to 10-12 weeks.
+Weight-bearing is delayed up to 10-12 weeks.